SlowedHaste/HGather/README.md

 /hgather report - Prints the dig data to chatlog

-/hgather reset - Resets the digging data
+/hgather clear - Clears the digging session data

 ## Pricing
 Pricing for items is listed under the configuration window under the Items tab.
 Make sure the format is as follows: